bernieplug/eepelican/content/blog/super-successful-product-launch-part2.md

 There is a common known formula to help you calculate your sales velocity.
 Many think the quantity of leads generated is the number to focus on, while others know that quantity doesn’t always mean quality.
 To get your sales velocity, you will want to take your number of leads times your conversion rate (as a percent) multiplied by your average deal size.
 You will take this number and divide it by the average number of days to close the sale.
 Your equation will look something like this:

-Number of leads x conversion rate (%) x average deal size

-Average number of days to close
+(Number of leads x conversion rate (%) x average deal size) / Average number of days to close

 By affecting any of these factors you can increase your conversion rates by three times, you just have to know where to look.
 We suggest taking a look at which leads turned into a sale and look for similar traits in other leads.
 Find out what was their demographic and what turned them into a sale.
 You also want to take a look at who browsed your website, retarget them and send them back through your funnel.
 This will be a strategic way you can boost your sales velocity past your competitor while keeping it budget friendly.